 Introduced in 2008 by the Government of West Bengal, the West Bengal Health Scheme (WBHS) gained immense fame as a noteworthy health program intended to provide quality medical care and financial assistance to state government officials.
 These include government employees, pensioners, and their families.

-WBHS covers various medical treatments at authorized, empanelled hospitals.
+WBHS covers various medical treatments at authorised, empanelled hospitals.
 However, understanding the process of claiming and getting reimbursed quickly can save time, effort, and last-minute rush.
 Let's explore how to reimburse medical expenses in WBHS, ranging from eligibility to final reimbursement.

 Keep reading!